TEAM-OSTRICH/SYS-DIFFER/README.md

 npm start
 ```

+**OR**

+Download the app for Mac or Windows from http://www.chrisdiffer.com/.

 # Usage

 Simply provide the URLs or connection parameters to connect to your source and target databases.